 In the meantime, efforts to shift drug testing from using horseshoe crab blood to synthetics in America continues ever onward.
 Hopefully, when the U.S. market finally adopts a synthetic substitute as its gold standard, it won’t be too late for the horseshoe crabs.

-Now that you’ve learned about the significant value of horseshoe crab blood, check out the sluggish life of an olm, a blind salamander that can remain motionless for years.
+Now that you’ve learned about the high price of horseshoe crab blood and its many uses, check out the sluggish life of an olm, a blind salamander that can remain motionless for years.
 Next, read about the blue-ringed octopus, one of the world’s deadliest — and cutest — living creatures.